What Do You Need for Baby Chicks

 3. Baby Chick Feed and Water

-Chicks should have free access to a balanced chick starter feed, which is specially formulated to provide all the nutrients they require.
-The feed can be placed in a shallow dish or a chick feeder, which is designed to prevent chicks from perching on the feed and contaminating it.
+Chicks should have free access to a balanced chick starter feed, which is specially formulated to provide all the required nutrients.
+The feed can be placed in a shallow dish or a chick feeder, designed to prevent chicks from perching on the feed and contaminating it.

 Water is equally important and should be available at all times.
 Baby chicks cannot swallow dry food without water.
 A chick waterer, which prevents the chicks from falling in and drowning, is most recommended.
 It’s essential to ensure the water is clean and fresh to prevent the spread of diseases.